fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 webpage](http://www.cs.waikato.ac.nz/ml/weka/datasets.html).
 Download
 the datasets-numeric.jar archive of regression problems, titled:

--   “A jar file containing 37 regression problems, obtained from various sources”
+-   "A jar file containing 37 regression problems, obtained from various sources"

 Use your favorite unzip program to unzip the .jar file and you will have a new directory called numeric/ containing 37 regression problems that